sooor195/robot-movement-direction-control-panel-/README.md

 Task 4:

-create control panel for Ropot direction movement connect control panel with database to recording all actions
+create control panel for Ropot direction movement connect control panel with database to recording all actions by an algorithm.